Generalized Perfect Matrices: A Generalized Framework for Perfectness

 \subsection{Embedding the Classical Theory}

 Finally, we can embed the classical theory of perfect quadratic forms in this new framework.
-In \autocite[Theorem~6.1]{PerfectCopositive} it was proved that every classically perfect matrix admits an arithmetically equivalent perfect copositive one.
+In \autocite[Theorem~6.1]{PerfectCopositive} it is proved that every classically perfect matrix admits an arithmetically equivalent perfect copositive one.
 We can extend that result from $\COP$ to $\COPK$ for full-dimensional closed convex cones $K$.

-\begin{lemma} Let $K \subseteq \R^n$ be a closed convex and full-dimensional cone.
+\begin{lemma} Let $K \subseteq \R^n$ be a full-dimensional closed convex cone.
 Then $K \cap \Z^n$ contains a lattice basis of $\Z^n$. \end{lemma} \begin{proof} This is a slight refinement of a classical argument showing the existence of a lattice basis (of a discrete subgroup of $\R^n$, i.e. of $\Z^n$ in our case).
-For this argument we refer to \cite[Chapter~1.3,~Thm.~2]{GruberLekkerkerker} with the following remark: Since $K$ is full-dimensional and contains rational and thus integral points, every time one chooses a vector in the proof given there, one can choose that vector in $K$, leading to a basis contained in $K$. \end{proof} \begin{thm} Let $K \subseteq \R^n$ be a closed convex and full-dimensional cone.
+For this argument we refer to \cite[Chapter~1.3,~Thm.~2]{GruberLekkerkerker} with the following remark: Since $K$ is full-dimensional and contains rational and thus integral points, every time one chooses a vector in the proof given there, one can choose that vector in $K$, leading to a basis contained in $K$. \end{proof} \begin{thm} Let $K \subseteq \R^n$ be a full-dimensional closed convex cone.
 Let further $Q \in \Sym_{\succ 0}^n$ be classically perfect.
-Then there exists a perfect $K$-copositive matrix $Q_K \in \COPK$ that is arithmetically equivalent to $Q$. \end{thm} \begin{proof} By \autocite[Theorem~6.1]{PerfectCopositive} we may assume that $Q$ is already perfect copositive.
+Then there exists a perfect $K$-copositive matrix $Q_K \in \COPK$ that is arithmetically equivalent to $Q$. \end{thm} \begin{proof} By \autocite[Theorem~6.1]{PerfectCopositive} we may assume that $Q$ is already perfect copositive and that all integral vectors attaining the arithmetical minimum are in $\R_{\geq 0}^n$.
 Lemma \ref{lemma:basis_in_each_cone} yields a lattice basis $\{u_1,\, \ldots,\, u_n\}$ of $\Z^n$ contained in $K$.
 Set